 Group A organizations will be the hungriest and more amicable to the idea of investing in charging infrastructure, hardware, and software.

 To summarize, we’ve seen how capital markets rewarded robust sustainability strategies and how SAP is working to provide solutions to help businesses achieve their decarbonization goals.
 There are multiple customer segments and industries that will benefit from EV’s future ubiquity, most prominently organizations with mobility at their core.

 What are your thoughts on the future of electrified transportation and the charging infrastructure needed to support it?
 Please post your comments and questions below.
 I look forward to your feedback.
 I’ll be posting more topics related to electric vehicles, charging networks, and sustainability in general; follow me to be notified.

 If you have other related or specific questions you’d like answered by the community, please post them in the community’s Q&A tool here.
 Another helpful link is the community’s topics page.
 You can engage with peers on the Climate21 topics page, and it’s your one-stop-shop to learn more about other sustainability initiatives at SAP.

-Finally, if you’d like to interact with the E-Mobility On-Demand solution managers make sure you attend the upcoming International SAP Conference for Utilities between 18 to 20 May 2021.
+Finally, if you’d like to interact with the SAP E-Mobility solution managers make sure you attend the upcoming International SAP Conference for Utilities between 18 to 20 May 2021.
 Joerg Ferchow and Johannes Weber will present the solution live on May 20 at 13:30 CET.